Whitby: 20th century

 On 30 October 1914, the hospital ship Rohilla was sunk, hitting the rocks within sight of shore just off Whitby at Saltwick Bay.
 Of the 220 people on board, 74 died in the disaster, with 33 of those being buried in Whitby Cemetery.

 In a raid on Scarborough, Hartlepool and Whitby in December 1914, the town was shelled by the German battlecruisers Von der Tann and Derfflinger.
 In the final assault on the Yorkshire coast, the ships aimed their guns at the signal post on the end of the headland.
 Whitby Abbey sustained considerable damage in the attack, which lasted ten minutes.
 The German squadron responsible for the strike escaped despite attempts made by the Royal Navy.

+The former Whitby, Redcar and Middlesbrough Union Railway closed between Loftus and Whitby West Cliff station in 1958.
+The section between West Cliff and Whitby stations remained open for use by trains from Scarborough until 1965, when the line from Scarborough closed.
+In the same year, the line between Malton, Pickering and Grosmont closed, severing Whitby's direct connection to York and points south, although the section between Grosmont and Pickering subsequently reopened as the preserved North Yorkshire Moors Railway.
+The trackbed of the Whitby to Scarborough Line, including the Larpool Viaduct, is now used as a footpath, bridleway and by cyclists.

 During the early 20th century the fishing fleet kept the harbour busy, and few cargo boats used the port.
 It was revitalised as a result of a strike at Hull docks in 1955, when six ships were diverted and unloaded their cargoes on the fish quay.
 Endeavour Wharf, near the railway station, was opened in 1964 by the local council.
 The number of vessels using the port in 1972 was 291, increased from 64 in 1964.
 Timber, paper and chemicals are imported, while exports include steel, furnace-bricks and doors.
 The port is owned and managed by Scarborough Borough Council since the Harbour Commissioners relinquished responsibility in 1905.

 A marina was started in 1979 by dredging the upper harbour and laying pontoons.
 Light industry and car parks occupy the adjacent land.
 More pontoons were completed in 1991 and 1995.
 The Whitby Marina Facilities Centre was opened in June 2010.